-In the center of San Patricio, there is a picturesque plaza and several retail stores that cater to the town’s needs and tourists.
+In the center of San Patricio, a picturesque plaza and several retail stores cater to the town’s needs and tourists.

 Villa Obregón is to the east, and its profile is more residential, while Melaque, to the west, has the best-known beach.

-Peñitas Beach, in the municipality of Tomatlán, is striking for its beauty with the blue of the sea, the green of the tropical jungle, and the beauty of the estuaries where sea birds flutter.
+Punta Peñitas Beach, in the municipality of Tomatlán, is striking for its beauty with the blue sea, the green of the tropical jungle, and the estuaries where sea birds flutter.

-It is of medium-grain sand and lacks services in the low season, although during Holy Week, it becomes a small village with provisional facilities.
+It is of medium-grain sand and lacks services in the low season, although it becomes a small village with provisional facilities during Holy Week.

 Rocky outcrops frame the beach, hence its name.
-It is an unusual place because, in addition to the beauty of the beach, there are petroglyphs of the Nahua people who inhabited the Tomatlan region.
+It is an unusual place because, besides the beauty of the beach, there are petroglyphs of the Nahua people who inhabited the Tomatlan region.

-Together with Los Muertos Beach, it forms the pair of beaches of the city’s Romantic Zone.
+It forms the pair of beaches of the city’s Romantic Zone with Los Muertos Beach.
 It is also one of the favorite beaches of the gay community in Jalisco.

 The commercial offerings on the beach include street stalls selling tacos, upscale restaurants, craft stores, and art galleries.